AnalogFeelings/AnalogFeelings/README.md

-### Hi there!
+### Hi!!!
 Im Analog Feelings, but you can call me Nora.

 I'm a programmer girl who loves C#, messing around with Windows components and old computers.
 Windows 2000 is the most stable Windows version to date, change my mind.